| ETHIOPIAN REALITY: QUO

 Ethiopians, and misinforming both the Ethiopian public and the World

+in general.
 Lest we forget that we have lived through

 (experienced) the most brutal and blood socked regime in Ethiopia�s